Review of Primal Freeze-Dried Dog Food

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Primal product.

-With three notable exceptions…
+With 5 notable exceptions…

-First, salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+Next, fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

-Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.
+Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

-Since this recipe contains a number of quality organic ingredients, we feel compelled to grant this line somewhat favored status as we consider its final rating.
+Since this recipe contains a number of organic ingredients, we feel compelled to grant this line a more favorable status as we consider its final rating.

 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-As a group, the brand features an average protein content of 47% and a mean fat level of 35%.
-Together, these figures suggest a carbohydrate content of 11% for the overall product line.
+As a group, the brand features an average protein content of 48% and a mean fat level of 27%.
+Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-And a fat-to-protein ratio of about 74%.
+And a fat-to-protein ratio of about 60%.

 Above-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical raw dog food.
+Near-average fat.
+And below-average carbs when compared to other raw dog foods.